Blog by Linda Linfoot

 November 25th, 2010

-• TSX +102.84 (Reuters) as robust energy prices and strong U.S. economic data overshadowed worries that Ireland's debt crisis could spread to other European economies.
-New U.S. claims for jobless benefits dropped last week to their lowest level in more than two years, while consumer spending ...
+Canadian home prices drop for first time in 16 months Consumers upbeat, but still holding onto wallets TSX +102.84 (Reuters) as robust energy prices and strong U.S. economic data overshadowed worries that Ireland's debt crisis could spread to other European economies.
+New U.S. claims for jobless benefits dropped last week to their lowest level in more than two years, while consumer spend ...

 Homebuyer Tradeoffs